The Life Sciences Law Review: Mexico

 In Mexico the government is a direct provider of health services, through different institutions, including the Social Security Institute (IMSS); the Institute of Security and Social Services for State Workers (ISSSTE), which provides services for federal government employees; the Ministry of Defence (SEDENA); the National Oil Company (PEMEX); and the state health bodies.

-The new administration has incorporated an Institute of Health for Well-Being (INSABI), which replaces the former Popular Insurance System (Seguro Popular), and is intended to provide health coverage for individuals not covered by other public health systems.
+The new administration has incorporated an Institute of Health for Well-Being (INSABI), which replaces the former Popular Insurance System (Seguro Popular) and is intended to provide health coverage for individuals not covered by other public health systems.

 Medicines and devices used in these institutions are directly purchased by the Mexican government through a combination of public tenders and direct acquisition proceedings.
 Acquisition of products is based on the list included in the National Health Products Compendium, and inclusion in this compendium is based on analysis of pharmaco-economic considerations by the health authorities.
+Under the current administration, a greater number of direct purchases to suppliers of generic products have been a trend for the above institutions.

 The Health Law includes some specific restrictions regarding the maximum prices for medicines offered for sale to the public at large, it being necessary to include these maximum prices in the labelling.
 As mentioned above, most medicine sales to governmental health providers are subject to specific bidding procedures under the Law on Acquisitions, Leases and Services of the Public Federal Administration; however, some exceptions to this general rule are applicable.
 Similarly, the Mexican social security system relies on the direct rendering of health-related services by the competent governmental agencies; no reimbursement procedures exist for goods directly acquired by the population covered by the public healthcare system.